batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 [^2]: The same text is also found in the `summarise.Rd` file, but `.Rd` files do not show up in GitHub searches by default.

+[^shortcuts]: There are also some useful keyboard shortcuts you can use.
+Check out the [RStudio IDE Cheat Sheet](https://github.com/rstudio/cheatsheets/raw/ master/rstudio-ide.pdf) or go to the **Tools** menu, and select **Keyboard Shortcuts Help** for a helpful list.